NCAR/PyCECT/README_pyEnsSum.rst

 	  variables to exclude in the output.
 These should be added to your exclude variable list  (or removed from an include list), and then pyEnsSum can be re-run.
-Note that additional problematic variables may be found by pyEnsSum as variables are detected in two stages.
+Note that additional problematic variables may be found by pyEnsSum as variables are detected in three stages.
 (First any variables that are constant across the ensemble are identified.
-Once these are removed, linearly dependant variables are indentified for removal.)
+Once these are removed, linearly dependant variables are indentified for removal.
+Finally, variables that are not constant but have very few unique values are identified.)

 Example for generating summary files: